gfm-r/fend-project-memory-game/README.md

 ## How to play the game
 Open the html file and start click on the cards.

-## Dependencies
-You don't have any dependencies to paly this game.

 ## Screenshot
 ![alt text](https://github.com/gfm-r/fend-project-memory-game/blob/master/img/Screen1.png) "screenshot"